Mom's Coffee Cake

 In a large bowl, stir 3 cups flour, ½ cup applesauce, 1 cup shortening, 2 cups sugar, ½ tsp salt, 3 tsp baking powder, 1 cup milk, and 2 eggs with a wooden spoon.

 Split batter in half into two bowls; set one bowl aside.
-Fold 1 cup oats, ½ cup brown sugar, ½ cup walnuts, 3 tsp vanilla, and 2 tsp cinnamon into the other bowl.
+Fold 1 cup oats, ½ cup brown sugar, ½ cup nuts, 3 tsp vanilla, and 2 tsp cinnamon into the other bowl.

 Butter and flour (or baking spray) a Bundt pan very well.
 Or use any pan(s) with enough depth to layer your batters as indicated below.